 Ever wonder why bread goes stale?
-What is “stale” bread anyway.
-It’s not just dried out…
+What is “stale” bread anyway?
+It’s not just dry bread.

 Yes, you can reverse staling if the bread is not too far gone.
 Reheating to 140°F will allow the starches to gelatinize and take in some of the lost moisture and the crumbly texture is softened.
 That’s why toasting or re-heating slightly stale bread makes it more palatable.